 I have eaten Quorn as part of a healthy diet for the past twenty years; it’s high in protein, low in fat and calories and can be used as a substitute for chicken, minced meat and even bacon and sausages now, with some of the new products that are coming out.
 Although I am not a vegetarian, it has helped me when I have been following a calorie controlled diet, plus it’s so easy and quick to cook with too.

-My mum is a vegetarian, as is my sister and niece, and Quorn is a lifesaver at certain times of the year when catering for lots of people with many a Quorn roast being served on the Easter and Christmas table in my house, as well as using the leftovers as a veggie cold cut for sandwiches and salads.
+My mum, sister and niece are all vegetarians, and Quorn is a lifesaver at certain times of the year when catering for lots of people with many a Quorn roast being served on the Easter and Christmas table in my house, as well as using the leftovers as a veggie cold cut for sandwiches and salads.

 As my local farm shop had crates of lovely sweet potatoes on offer the other day, I decided to make a Quorn and sweet potato curry.
 Rich in tomatoes and onions, and using Quorn chicken style pieces, this curry was on the table in under an hour, another benefit of using Quorn as your main protein ingredient.
 Plus, as I was with my mum and dad, it made the perfect meal to serve to veggies and non-veggies.